SrishtiSengupta/Udacity-Android-Nanodegree-Course-Projects/README.md

-# Udacity-Android-Nanodegree-Course-Projects
+# Udacity-Android-Nanodegree-Project0
-This repository will contain all the projects developed as a part of the Udacity Android Nanodegree course
+This repository contains 'Project 0' developed as a part of the Udacity Android Nanodegree course